encode-solana-g6/project/README.md

-# project
-Collection of Solana programs &amp; UI
+# Collection of Solana programs & UI